premnirmal/Magnet/README.md

 # Magnet

-Now you can create your own *refrigerator magnet* for your android phone!
+Now you can create your own *Magnet magnet* for your android phone!

 This library enables you to create a window icon similar to Facebooks chat icon, and also similar to the [Link Bubble](https://play.google.com/store/apps/details?id=com.linkbubble.playstore&hl=en) app.
 See the demo project for sample implementations.